return to Natural Dog Health Remedies

 • in the stomach, intestines, liver, and spleen.

-Lymphoma in dogs can also occur in other less common sites, such as the bone marrow, the nervous system, nasal cavity, or kidneys.
+Lymphoma can also occur in other less common sites in dogs, such as the bone marrow, the nervous system, nasal cavity, or kidneys.

-Clinical signs of canine lymphoma depend on the location of the tumor(s), and the extent to which the disease has developed.
+Clinical signs depend on the location of the tumor(s), and the extent to which the cancer has developed.

 For lymphoma that occurs in the stomach or intestines, the dog patient may show signs that are typical of gastrointestinal problems, such as: